elves/elvish/_website/learn/cookbook.md

     newline; while in bash or zsh, it creates a file whose name contains a backslash followed by `n`.

-*   Elementary floating-point arithmetics as well as comparisons are builtin, with a prefix syntax:
+*   Elementary floating-point arithmetic as well as comparisons are builtin, with a prefix syntax:

     ```elvish-transcript